One person is great at plot and their writing partner specializes in prose. Why don’t those literary geniuses team up and write the best book ever?

 While slight changes can occur in the midst of a campaign, something that should be set in stone from beginning to end are written and design guidelines.
 This extends to consistent brand colors, punctuation, tone, style, etc. The best way to keep everyone on the same page is by distributing a style guide.

 Consistency is key to creating a cohesive, successful integrated marketing strategy.
 For your content marketers and social media managers, tone is incredibly important.
-Are you going for friendly and a bit cheeky with your copy or are you serious and confident?
+Are you going for friendly and a bit cheeky with your copy or are you serious and confident in your marketing efforts?
 Make sure your copywriters and content editors are aligned down to the smallest punctuation mark for consistent messaging and brand voice.
 Observant readers may see an inconsistently capitalized tagline and might not trust your brand because of it, equating errors with apathy.
-When your audience isn’t distracted by the little things, they can fully appreciate the message as a whole.
+When your audience isn’t distracted by the little things during integrated marketing campaigns, they can fully appreciate the message as a whole.

 Integrate Your Efforts to Achieve Your Goals

 The integrated marketing strategy planning process requires that your organization have a firm sense of self.
-Your strategy must complement your brand and make it shine to capture your intended audiences across platforms.
+Your strategy must complement your brand and make it shine to capture your intended audiences and potential customers across platforms.

 With the right management, planning, and constant communication with your most creative and strategic minds, you’ll be well on your way to achieving a successful integrated marketing strategy that can carry you across platforms.
-The key is to be open to new ideas, commit to them fully, and collect the important data points that’ll point you where you should go next.
+The key for this integrated marketing approach is to be open to new ideas, commit to them fully, and collect the important data points that’ll point you where you should go next.